Back to articles

 Since 2020, the FAA has mandated all aircraft to have ADSB-Out in the airspace required by 14 CFR

 Notable absences from this mandate include Class G airspace, wide areas of Class E airspace, and Class D airspace.
-These are all airspaces where student pilots will likely be operating in on a consistent basis.
+These are all airspaces where student pilots will likely be operating consistently.

 As pilots, knowing the regulations and how they pertain to us is our legal responsibility, but when it comes to traffic separation and collision avoidance, the regulations also give us a basis on what equipment and practices are (and aren’t) required for the other aircraft operating around us.

-As already discussed, an ADSB-Out signal is something the new student pilot will likely see broadcasted from the majority of other aircraft in our post 2020 ASDB mandate world.
+As already discussed, an ADSB-Out signal is something the new student pilot will likely see broadcast from the majority of other aircraft in our post-2020 ADSB mandate world.
 However, this can lead to what I call “false situational awareness".

 What about the radio call?